KDE/digikam-doc/image_editor/editor_overview.rst

     A menu bar across the top and below that a tool bar that provides quick access to some commonly used functions.

-    A thumb bar located on top of canvas (optional - see Settings menu entry) can be relocated on left, right, or bottom side.
+    A thumb bar located on left of canvas (optional - see Settings menu entry) can be relocated on top, right, or bottom side.
 An anchor on the left side of thumb bar allows to move it with the mouse at the wanted place.

 .. figure:: images/editor_toolbar.png